 As part of the agreement, after the forbearance, you’re responsible for paying the amount that was reduced or suspended, in addition to resuming your regular payments.

 Depending on the circumstances, choosing mortgage forbearance may not negatively impact your credit score.
 For example, borrowers suffering from a natural disaster or the negative impacts of COVID-19 may be eligible to enter forbearance without affecting their credit score.

 People sometimes use the terms forbearance and deferment interchangeably, but these two mortgage relief tools have some key differences that are important to understand.

+Deferment or deferral, as it pertains to mortgages, postpones your missed payments to be paid at the end of the mortgage term in a lump sum.
+This allows borrowers to keep their monthly payments the same.
+A deferral may be appropriate if you are able to begin making payments again.
+But you’ll need to discuss your available options with your lender.
 As you exit your forbearance period, deferral may be one of your options to pay back the mortgage payments that were suspended.
-Other options include paying the amount in a lump sum, arranging a payment plan to pay it back over time or asking for a loan modification.
+Other options include paying the amount in a lump sum, arranging a payment plan to pay it back over time or asking your lender if you’re eligible for a loan modification.

 How Does Mortgage Forbearance Work?

-What Happens After A Forbearance?
+What Happens After Forbearance?